[Thoughts on becoming a secondary] [Secondary Bill of Rights]

 I have the right to privacy.
 The details of physical intimacy and emotionally intimate conversations should not be shared without my knowledge and ideally not without my consent.
 This does not mean I have the right to keep secrets from the other people involved; it merely means that whatever rights to basic privacy they may enjoy, I may enjoy as well.

 I have the right to be told the truth at all times.
 This includes a right to know about fears, doubts and concerns as they arise, not after they become insurmountable.
 Don’t tell me what you think I want to hear; tell the truth—that is what I need to hear.

 I have the right to have and express all of my emotions.
 I knowingly and willingly accept that being secondary may place limits on many things (e.g., sharing family holidays or vacations with my partner, having my partner with me in a time of crisis or celebration).
-My acceptance of that possibility does not mean that I won't be disappointed or even sad during such times.
+My acceptance of that possibility does not mean that I won’t be disappointed or even sad during such times.
 Further, being secondary comes with some built-in challenges to security (especially in the beginning) and there may be times I need reassurance as to how and where I fit into my partner’s world.
 I promise to do my best to keep things in perspective and to avoid guilt, drama, temper tantrums, and pouting, but I ask that my partner and his or her partners accept reasonable expressions of doubt, disappointment, etc., on my part.